jrp244/byu-cs324/hw-sockets/README.md

 $ ./client -4 hostname port foo bar abc123
 ```

- 13. The server prints out the remote (i.e., client-side) address and port
+ 14. The server prints out the remote (i.e., client-side) address and port
      associated with the incoming message.  *What do you notice about the port
      value used by the client for different messages sent using the _same_
      socket (i.e., from running `./client` a single time)?*
- 14. *What do you notice about the port value used by the client for different
+ 15. *What do you notice about the port value used by the client for different
      messages sent using _different_ sockets (i.e., from running `./client`
      multiple times)?*
- 15. *Looking inside `server.c`, how many sockets does the server use to
+ 16. *Looking inside `server.c`, how many sockets does the server use to
      communicate with multiple clients?*  For example, one for _each_ client,
-     one for _all_ clients, etc.
+     one for _all_ clients, etc.  *How does this compare to the answer to the
+     behavior for a server-side UDP socket (see #6)?*

 Make the following modifications, which mirror those made in part 2: